Job Chapter 31

 Job 31:26 “If I beheld the sun when it shined, or the moon walking [in] brightness;”

-Namely, in its full strength and glory; when it most affected men’s minds and hearts with admiration of its beauty, and of the benefits which it is instrumental in communicating to the world, and thereby moved them to worship it.
+Namely, in its full strength and glory; when it most affected men’s minds and hearts with admiration of its beauty, and of the benefits which it is instrumental in communicating to the world, and thereby moving them to worship it.

 “Or the moon walking in brightness”: When it shined most clearly, or was at the full, at which time especially the idolaters worshipped it.
 Job, in this passage, evidently speaks of the worship of the host of heaven, and especially of the sun and moon.
 The most eminent and glorious of that number, which was the most ancient kind of idolatry, and most frequent in the eastern countries.